LIKEROFJAZZ/Python-scripts/README.md

-# a running repository of python tools ive created and/or contributed to
+# a running repository of python tools ive created for personal use and for class assignments